-Business strategies – especially in the tradition sense – are rather pushy.
+Business strategies – especially in the traditional sense – are rather pushy.
 If you have a product, your strategy is to explain why a customer should use it.

 Design thinking as a strategy flips this.
 Instead of forcing a product on customers, instead, it sees things from the customer’s perspective.
 A design mindset is not problem-focused, it is solution focused and action-oriented towards creating a preferred future.
 Design Thinking draws upon logic, imagination, intuition, and systemic reasoning – exploring the possibilities of what could be.
 This train of thought creates desired outcomes benefiting the end user.